Relational Depth Psychotherapy for Adults

 Together, we get curious about the present moment, noticing thoughts, feelings, and sensations as they arise.

-We may work with the body, breath, or simple grounding practices, especially when emotions feel intense, overwhelming, or difficult to access.
+We may work with the body, breath, or simple grounding practices, especially when emotions feel overwhelming or difficult to access.

 • Relational

-Over time, clients often experience greater security in relationship.
-They strengthen their capacity to name their truth, tolerate discomfort, and stay engaged through moments of activation.
-Patterns of escalating, withdrawing, or shutting down begin to soften.
-Difficult emotions can be felt, understood, and attended to with care.
+Over time, clients often experience more safety in relationship.
+They grow their capacity for truth-telling, tolerating discomfort, and staying engaged during moments of activation.
+Reactive patterns of escalating, withdrawing, or shutting down start to soften, and difficult emotions are able to be felt and understood with care.

 • Attuned